khepf/gemini_front/README.md

-DONE wire up fe for dynamic product pages
+- DONE wire up fe for dynamic product pages
-DONE right now if no image on baseball card page, it breaks\
+- DONE right now if no image on baseball card page, it breaks\
-DONE fix search area in ui
+- DONE fix search area in ui
-DONE need inventory page on front end
+- DONE need inventory page on front end
-DONE create testcustomer, testseller users and assign/create roles accordingly DONE fix roles
+- DONE create testcustomer, testseller users and assign/create roles accordingly
+- DONE fix roles
-DONE fix redirects for when not signed in
+- DONE fix redirects for when not signed in
-DONE need notSelling isSelling isSold flag
+- DONE need notSelling isSelling isSold flag
-DONE hide inventory from customer
+- DONE hide inventory from customer
-DONE need to not be able to see inventory is role is customer DONE as seller need to only see items that the seller owns DONE move edit and delete to proper place on baseball card DONE comment out signup - fix css add more images fill in more data form validation add ability to add both images to FE create add ability to add both images to FE update
+- DONE need to not be able to see inventory is role is customer
+- DONE as seller need to only see items that the seller owns
+- DONE move edit and delete to proper place on baseball card
+- DONE comment out signup - fix css

+- add more images
+- fill in more data

+- fix sign in failure workflow
+- form validation
+- add FE create in general
+- add ability to add both images to FE create
+- add ability to add both images to FE update
+- image delete when card deleted or updated